jillesvangurp/jsonj/README.md

 ## Odd features you probably don't care about

 - `JsonElement` implements `Serializable` so you can serialize jsonj objects using Java’s builtin serialization, if you really want to use that (hint, you shouldn’t).
 - A utility class is included that allows you to convert json to and from XML, and to create DOM trees from json object structures.
 This can come in handy if you want to use e.g. xpath to query your json structures.
+You need to add the optional dependency on xom for this to work.
+- You can serialize to and parse from binary plists.
+This was added to support some IOS specific usecases.
+You need to add the optional maven dependency on dd-plist for this to work.

 # Changelog
 - 2.5 Add support for parsing and serializing plists.
 Add custom [assertj](http://joel-costigliola.github.io/assertj/) assertions.